-The ensures clause does not constrain the post-state when the annotated statement is terminated by a goto jumping out of it, by a break, continue or return statement, or by a call to the exit function.
+The ensures clause does not constrain the post-state when the annotated statement is terminated by a goto jumping out of it, by any abrupt termination of the statement that is annotated.
 To specify such behaviors, abrupt clauses (described in Section 2.9) need to be used.